felixpackard/grabble-solver/README.md

 ## Disclaimer

-The initial prototype of this was written in a few hours almost entirely using AI, and as such is not very efficient, but was enough to solve my specific use case with a small wordlist.
-When I have some more time I'll refactor it to make it more efficient for larger wordlists.
+The initial prototype of this was written in a few hours almost entirely using AI, and as such was not very efficient.
+I have since refactored it to improve efficiency, but there may still be some inefficiencies or poor quality code left over from the initial implementation.

 ## Testing